 - $700 basic filing fee for the I-140

 - $230 fee for the DS-260 online immigrant application.

 - $88 affidavit of support fee (if applicable)

-- Our immigration lawyers are capable of advising the applicant on the decisions best suited for the qualifications and expectations of the visa.
+At our office, we have a team of highly experienced J-1 and green card immigration attorneys with excellent track records of helping many exchange visitors transition to lawful permanent resident.
+Our immigration lawyers are capable of advising you on the decisions best suited for the qualifications and expectations of the visa.